albarji/deeprl-snes/README.md

 ## Installation

-First create a Conda environment using the provided environment file
+First create a Conda environment using one of the provided environment file, either for CPU or GPU computation.
+GPU is highly recommended.

-    conda env create -f environment.yml
+    conda env create -f environment-gpu.yml

-After that, enter the environment
+After that, activate the environment

-    source activate gym-retro
+    source activate gym-retro-gpu

 Finally you should [install the ROMs](https://github.com/openai/retro/tree/develop#add-new-roms) for the games you want to try.